ibm-cloud-docs/ssh-keys/index.md

 ## Next steps
 {: #next-steps-getting-started-ssh-keys}

-After you ensure that you have the right access to view and manage SSH keys, you can [add SSH keys](/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key#adding-an-ssh-key), [edit labels and notes](/docs/infrastructure/ssh-keys?topic=ssh-keys-editing-details-for-an-ssh-key#editing-details-for-an-ssh-key), and [remove SSH keys](/docs/infrastructure/ssh-keys?topic=ssh-keys-removing-an-ssh-key#removing-an-ssh-key).
+After you make sure that you have the right access to view and manage SSH keys, you can [add SSH keys](/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key#adding-an-ssh-key), [edit labels and notes](/docs/infrastructure/ssh-keys?topic=ssh-keys-editing-details-for-an-ssh-key#editing-details-for-an-ssh-key), and [remove SSH keys](/docs/infrastructure/ssh-keys?topic=ssh-keys-removing-an-ssh-key#removing-an-ssh-key).
 No more than 100 SSH keys can be associated with an account at any time.